johncrimmins/comm/memory-bank/systemPatterns.md

 - Configured in `app/_layout.tsx` with full alert/sound/badge support
 - Comprehensive logging for debugging notification flow

+## Platform-Specific Handling
+- KeyboardAvoidingView: Only used on iOS/Android, not web (web renders input directly)
+- Safe area edges: Configure per screen based on layout needs
+- Platform checks: Use `Platform.OS === 'ios' || Platform.OS === 'android'` for native-only features
+- Web rendering: Avoid components that interfere with browser behavior (like KeyboardAvoidingView)

 ## Motion & Gestures
 - `react-native-reanimated` v4 and `react-native-gesture-handler` v2 used for interaction and transitions.